mcornick/clilol/docs/index.md

 clilol status post --emoji '🇫🇷' 'Ooh la la, ah oui oui!'
 ```

 You will need to type in the actual emoji, not a :emoji: style code.
-I think this is a limitation of the omg.lol API, but I'm going to see if it will accept codes.

 If you don't specify an emoji, the default is sparkles (✨)

 ### How do you pronounce clilol?